davidrmellors/MunicipalServicesApplication/README.md

 - Manages critical municipal announcements and alerts
 - Provides quick access to emergency notices by severity

+Note: The current implementation uses a List-based storage mechanism rather than a true tree structure.
+Future updates will implement a proper tree-based structure to enable:
+- Organization of notices by severity
+- Proper tree balancing
+- Enhanced search functionality
+- Efficient deletion of old/resolved notices

 Example usage:
 ```csharp
 var emergencyTree = EmergencyNoticeTree.Instance;